JFoederer/robotframeworkMBT/README.md

     then you are ready to go to the birthday party
 ```

 Mapping the dependencies between scenarios is done by annotating the steps with modelling info.
 Modelling info is added to the documentation of the step as shown below.
-Regular documentation can still be added, as long as `*model info*` starts on a new line and a whiteline is included after the last `:OUT:` expressions.
+Regular documentation can still be added, as long as `*model info*` starts on a new line and a whiteline is included after the last `:OUT:` expression.

 ```
 you buy a new postcard